Vincenzo Fiore Marrese

 3. How it Works

-This process begins with what I perceive as a coincidence that initiates an interaction between the non-human organism and myself.
+The process begins with a coincidence.
+This coincidence leads to an interaction between me and the non-human organism.

-I let this influence guide my response in the creative process.
+This influence guides my response in the creative process.

 This method helps me acknowledge nature's work without appropriating it.
-At the same time, I could work with the outcome of traces left by other living beings.
+I could work with the outcome of traces left by other living beings.

 3.1 Example